Mihara/x1c3tool/README.md

 x1c3tool.exe COM1 --upload my_portable_config
 ```

-Some programs have a different opinion about this word usage, hence the clarification:

-Uploading, here, means 'to device from file,' downloading means 'from device to file.'
+Some programs have a different opinion about this word usage, hence the clarification: Uploading, here, means 'to device from file,' downloading means 'from device to file.'

 ## Technical details

-X1C3 presents a serial port on the USB interface, and responds to a few scantily documented `AT+` commands in addition to presenting a KISS TNC interface in parallel with those, at least by default.
+X1C3 presents a serial port on the USB interface, and responds to a few scantily documented `AT+` commands.

-Further description should be the subject of a user manual, but I've got to share my pain: While the extant documentation implies that you are supposed to set options with those `AT+` commands, most of the ones it lists don't appear to work, and the stock software does something completely different.
+Further description is [the subject of a user manual](manual/manual.md), but I've got to share my pain: While the extant documentation implies that you are supposed to set options with those `AT+` commands, hardly any of the ones it lists work, and the stock software does something completely different.

-Beyond the commands that produce an immediate action (like `AT+TX=ON` which effectively pushes the TX button in the stock program) it invokes only two commands -- one which dumps the EEPROM of the device as bytes into the serial port, and one which reads this EEPROM from the port.
+Beyond the commands that produce an immediate action, it invokes only two commands -- one which dumps the EEPROM of the device as bytes into the serial port, and one which reads this EEPROM from the port.

 The stock software then works with the buffer itself, stuffing it out into the form that lets you edit it.
 The software -- and the layout of the EEPROM -- is identical for multiple very different devices by the same manufacturer *(notably, X1C5)* and half the toggles don't even do anything because a given device might not have these features at all.
-Just in case, this program specifically avoids messing with devices I do not actually own and can test against.
+Just in case, my program specifically avoids messing with devices I do not actually own, because I can't test against them.

-Naturally, this makes writing a program that flips a specific toggle in the stock software tricky and questionable.
+Naturally, this makes writing a program that flips a specific toggle in the stock software tricky.
 On the other hand, quickly switching between multiple "profiles" is easy, and this is what this program does.

 ## Compilation